shiftkey/blog/_posts/2012-09-16-git-habits.md

  - git checkout master
  - git pull origin/master
  - git merge ReallyCoolFeature
+ - git push origin master

+**Note:** Yeah, I like to be explicit with my remotes and branch names in these commands.
+Haters gonna hate.

 But that's all fairly straight-forward and not really leveraging the [new states of mind](http://think-like-a-git.net/sections/git-makes-more-sense-when-you-understand-x/example-4-lsd-and-chainsaws.html) that git makes possible.